 For controlling the drone or sharing the dive via the Blueye Observer app on an external monitor a dongle or dock is required when using a mobile device.
-Alternatively, you can use an M1 Mac or a Windows PC running the Blueye Observer app.
+Alternatively, you can use an M1 or M2 Mac running the Blueye Observer app.

 Differences between devices:

-Android device in "Screen mirroring" mode, horizontal black bars will be visible if the phone screen has a wider aspect ratio than the monitor
+For Android devices in "Screen mirroring" mode, horizontal black bars will be visible if the phone screen has a wider aspect ratio than the monitor

-Samsung or Huawei device in "DeX/Desktop mode", in this mode the app will fill the entire screen size and the icons will scale according to the resolution of the monitor.
-In this mode, the phone is acting as a touchpad.
+Samsung or Huawei device in "DeX/Desktop mode."
+In this mode, the app will fill the entire screen size, and the icons will scale according to the resolution of the monitor.
+In this mode, the phone acts as a touchpad.